-All applicants for any type of postbaccalaureate or graduate standing (e.g., joint Ph.D. and Ed.D. applicants, master's degree applicants, those seeking credentials, and those interested in taking courses for personal or professional growth) must file a complete application within the appropriate filing period.
+All applicants for any type of postbaccalaureate or graduate standing (e.g., Ed.D. applicants, master's degree applicants, those seeking credentials, and those interested in taking courses for personal or professional growth) must file a complete application within the appropriate filing period.
 Applicants considering admission to more than one CSU campus must submit a separate application (including fee) to each campus.